ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 }
 ```

-Here we create the closure and pass it to our CastManager.
-In the next step we will use this to handle the connection states inside the Player.
+Here we create the closure and pass it to our `CastManager`.
+In the next step we will use this to handle the connection states inside the `Player`.

 ### Part 3: Play video on receiving device

-Now that we have an established connection and our player is aware that a connection is established, we can play a MediaItem on our receiving device.
+Now that we have an established connection and our player is aware that a connection is established, we can play a `MediaItem` on our receiving device.

 To do so we need to cover the following steps:

-- create GCKMediaMetadata
+- create `GCKMediaMetadata`
-- create GCKMediaInformation
+- create `GCKMediaInformation`
 - start video on cast

-In our CastManager add the following functions that together help create a GCKMediaInformation, containing GCKMediaMetadata, which will be send to the receiving device.
+In our `CastManager` add the following functions that together help create a `GCKMediaInformation`, containing `GCKMediaMetadata`, which will be send to the receiving device.

 ```
 func buildMediaInformation(with title: String, with description: String, with studio: String, with duration: TimeInterval, with movieUrl: String, with streamType: GCKMediaStreamType, with thumbnailUrl: String?) -> GCKMediaInformation {